ohmybash/oh-my-bash/plugins/jump/README.md

 ## jump plugin

-The jump plugin enables jump on bash
+The jump plugin enables jump on bash.

 To use it, install [jump)](https://github.com/gsamokovarov/jump?tab=readme-ov-file#installation)